romgrk/xedel/README.md

 a tiling system that doesn't work really well.
 This isn't a permanent blocker though, it can be optimized or replaced by native code where/when appropriate.

+Re-using Atom code means we get javascript (meh) code and coffeescript (even more meh) code.
+Ideally we should migrate everything to typescript.

 ### Why did X fail.../Why not...

 #### onivim